-Please note Section 1.3 (page 3): By definition, the museum has a long-term purpose and holds collections in trust for the benefit of the public in relation to its stated objectives.
-The governing body therefore accepts the principle that sound curatorial reasons must be established before consideration is given to any acquisition to the collection, or the disposal of any items in the museum's collection.
+5.1 Please note Section 1, paragraph 1.3: By definition, the museum has a long-term purpose and holds collections in trust for the benefit of the public in relation to its stated objectives.
+The governing body therefore accepts the principle that sound

-- 5.1 The museum recognises that the principles on which priorities for rationalisation and disposal are determined will be through a formal review process that identifies which collections are included and excluded from the review.
-The outcome of review and any subsequent rationalisation will not reduce the quality or significance of the collection and will result in a more useable, well managed collection. - 5.2 The procedures used will meet professional standards.
+- 5.2 The museum recognises that the principles on which priorities for rationalisation and disposal are determined will be through a formal review process that identifies which collections are included and excluded from the review.
+The outcome of review and any subsequent rationalisation will not reduce the quality or significance of the collection and will result in a more useable, well-managed collection. - 5.3 The procedures used will meet professional standards.
 The process will be documented, open and transparent.
-There will be clear communication with key stakeholders about the outcomes and the process - 5.3 A programme of collections review and rationalisation ensures that our collections are accessible, well looked after and fit for use.
+There will be clear communication with key stakeholders about the outcomes and the process - 5.4 A programme of collections review and rationalisation ensures that our collections are accessible, well looked after and fit for use.
 Where gaps in the collections (usually in terms of representation of our communities) are identified, targeted collecting will be planned to fill them.
-This review and rationalisation also informs our recommendations to dispose of material no-longer relevant to our collections or Service offer.

-This disposal of objects from the museum collections is done in accordance with the Accreditation Standard for Museums, taking into account the Museum Association's (MA) Code of Ethics (2014) and SPECTRUM Primary Procedures on Disposal.
+This review and rationalisation also informs our recommendations to dispose of material no-longer relevant to our collections or Service offer. - 5.5 This disposal of objects from the museum collections is done in accordance with the Accreditation Standard for Museums, taking into account the Museum Association's (MA) Code of Ethics (2014 currently under review)) and SPECTRUM Primary Procedures on Disposal.

-OUR COMMITMENT:
+5.6 OUR COMMITMENT: